Arctic Tale (video game)

 Arctic Tale is a video game for the Nintendo DS, Game Boy Advance and Wii.
 The game is about trying to survive as a polar bear (adult or young), a walrus, a killer whale, or an Arctic fox.
 It is loosely based on the National Geographic documentary about Arctic wildlife also called Arctic Tale.

-The game was released on December 3, 2007 in the USA.

 Reception

 Arctic Tale received mixed reviews for the Wii, but received negative reviews for Nintendo DS and GBA.